lfd-hydrants/lfd-hydrants/README.md

 3. Run `sql/006_company_login_and_job_integrity.sql`.
 4. Run `sql/007_hydrant_division_assignment.sql`.
 5. Run `sql/008_campaigns_and_admin_tiers.sql`.
+6. Run `sql/009_campaign_company_scope.sql`.

+**Note on login codes after this update**: non-chief companies now all share ONE login code (Settings → Company Login Code, defaults to `lfd2026` until changed).
+Any individual `access_code` values set per-company in an earlier session are no longer used for login — only chief-level companies' individual codes still matter.
 6. Visit the live site: `https://lfd-hydrants.vercel.app`
 7. **Test a regular company**: sign in as e.g. "Engine 1" (password `lfd2026`),
    pick a division, Start New Job, log a couple of hydrants, End Shift.
 Confirm